i-Gopi/WebApplication1/WebApplication1/README.txt

 2024/01.11
 1230
 Part 1
-Step 1: Download and Install Visual Studio Enterprise Edition Made sure Visual Studio Enterprise Edition installed.
+ Download and install Visual Studio Enterprise Edition.
+Ensure it's properly installed.

-Step 2: Followed the Tutorial
-Refered to the official ASP.NET Core MVC tutorial provided by Microsoft to get started: Start with MVC.

-Ensure that you mark the prerequisites needed for ASP.NET Core MVC during the installation process.
+ Follow the official ASP.NET Core MVC tutorial provided by Microsoft, named "Start with MVC".
+During installation, make sure to mark the prerequisites needed for ASP.NET Core MVC.

-Step 3: Created a New Project
-Created a new project named "WebApplication1" using .NET 8.0 (Long Term Support).
-Verified that the instructions provided in the tutorial.
+ Create a new project named "WebApplication1" using .NET 8.0 (Long Term Support), adhering to the tutorial instructions.

-Step 4: Handle SSL Warning
-While running the app, a warning popup  appeared.
-Made sure to select "Yes" for the SSL warning and CA warning.
-If you forget to mark the "Don't ask me again" box, no worries, you can always handle it manually.
+ Handle SSL warning: When running the app, a warning popup may appear.
+Choose "Yes" for the SSL warning and CA warning.
+If you forget to mark the "Don't ask me again" box, you can handle it manually later.

-Step 5: Start Debugging
-Selected the "Start Debugging" option.
-If you encounter issues with Microsoft Edge displaying unauthorized certificate warnings, consider changing the browser to Firefox or another preferred browser.
+ Start debugging: Select the "Start Debugging" option.
+If Microsoft Edge displays unauthorized certificate warnings, consider changing the browser to Firefox or another preferred browser.

-Step 6: Browser Selection
-Explored the dropdown bar near the debug option to choose your preferred web browser for debugging.
-This allows you to seamlessly switch between browsers.
+ Browser selection: Utilize the dropdown bar near the debug option to choose your preferred web browser for debugging.
+This allows seamless switching between browsers.

  2024/1/16
  1630